nebulab/playbook/how-we-work/tools.html.md

 We use Slack to chat and keep in touch with others.
 It is essential to communicate and understand who is doing what at all times.
 The main account is <https://nebulab.slack.com/> and if you have a
-@nebulab.it email address, you can sign up by yourself.
+@nebulab.com email address, you can sign up by yourself.

 On Slack, it is possible to find some public rooms that can be freely accessed by anyone (their names should be self-explanatory, such as `#development`) and private rooms that are usually used to